 Read more about prevention

 We believe that prevention is something we can only do together, which is why we bolster our team of world-leading scientists by partnering with the very best in academia, biotech and tech.
-Working with Nobel Prize-winners like Jennifer Doudna at the Laboratory for Genomics Research means we can better understand why small changes in a person’s genetic make-up can increase the risk of disease.
-Our partnership with Kings College London aims to use AI tools to support clinical decision-making to personalise care for patients with cancer.
+Our collaboration with Oxford University, for example, is focused on unlocking the potential of cancer prevention through vaccination.

-Our ambition is to positively impact the health of 2.5 billion people by the end of 2030, and we believe placing prevention at the heart of innovation is the way we will achieve it.
+Our ambition is to positively impact the health of 2.5 billion people by the end of 2030, and we believe a prevention-powered approach is the way we will achieve it.
+Expenditure on preventative health should not be seen as a cost, but a strategic investment in future resilience.

 We want to work with patients, policy makers and our peers to stop disease in its tracks, creating the right conditions to champion prevention and enable timely, proactive access to preventative interventions.